Global Canvas virtual final

 Global canvas provides a platform for budding artists, animal lovers, creative thinkers and promising environmentalists aged between 4-16 years old to share their thoughts on some of the most pressing issues facing our planet.

 Each year the competition has a theme which entrants based their artwork and submissions on.
-From ‘Healing Nature – A Planet on the Edge’ to ‘Forests of the land and Sea’, the annual competition tittles help inspire children to not only explore and discover nature-based inspiration but also to uncover learning opportunities around the topic.
+From ‘Healing Nature – A Planet on the Edge’ to the Global Canvas 2022 theme ‘Forests of Land and Sea’, the annual competition tittles help inspire children to not only explore and discover nature-based inspiration but also to uncover learning opportunities around the topic.

 In just a 4 year period, 16,920 children from 55 countries, were been involved in creating 497 entries for the competition.
 Entries range from paintings and sculpture to displays and installations of all shapes and sizes.
 One thing remains consistent: imagination and creativity.